DataGov-SamagraX/STIDE_analysis/Drop_out_rate_analysis/README.md

 ### Dropout calculation ( considering course change as dropout) :

-This will be same as above except last year is calculated as student course level instead of student level
+This will be same as above except last year is calculated as student course level instead of student level.
+The below line only will change.

- - Eligible students - Filtering by Academic Year :
-Students in the last academic year (2022-23) are excluded, as their dropout status cannot be determined with the available data.

-- Eligible students - Excluding Final Year Students :
-Further filtering excludes students who are in their final course year.
-They cannot be considered for dropout analysis as they have reached or are about to complete their courses.

--  Considering 'last eligible year' for student :  For the eligible students, the last academic year (amongs eligible years) **for that course** is considered so that only record per student is present.
-If they have both 1st and 2nd year, then only 2nd year's record is considered as only this is required for dropout.
-If 2nd and 3rd year is present, then only 3rd year is considered etc.

 - Calculating the 'last attended year' for eligible student :  The last academic year they attended college **for that course** is calculated (without considering eligible years)

-- If 'last attended year' is higher than 'last eligible' year for a student, that means they continued without dropping out.
-If it is the same, it means they dropped out.
+### Dropout calculation ( considering institute change as dropout) :

+This will be same as above except last year is calculated as student institute level instead of student level.
+The below line only will change.

+- Calculating the 'last attended year' for eligible student :  The last academic year they attended college **for that institute** is calculated (without considering eligible years)

+### Dropout calculation ( from bachelors to master) :

+Only students from a predefined Bachelor's course list<sup>[1]</sup>  in their last year in either 2021/2022 are considered as eligible students.
+Only latest Bachelors is considered (in the unlikely event students have attended two final year bachelor programs)

+Its checked if these 'eligible students' have enrolled in any Masters programs (based on a predefined Masters course list <sup>[2]</sup>  )

 ### Grouping :